joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/09/us/eaton-fire-mount-wilson-observatory.html

 **Maple Leafs report cards: Weak defensive effort leads to blown-lead loss**\
-`Auston Matthews and Mitch Marner were on the ice for all six Carolina goals in 6-3 loss for Toronto.`\
+`Auston Matthews and Mitch Marner were on the ice for all six Carolina goals in a 6-3 loss for Toronto.`\
 https://nytimes.com/athletic/6051287/2025/01/09/maple-leafs-hurricanes-grades-analysis/

 **Filip Gustavsson, Wild's shorthanded blue line sliced and diced by Avs: 3 takeaways**\